appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/reference/git-settings.md

-# Git Settings
+# Git

-This page provides information on all Git-related settings available within Appsmith.
-These settings become available once you've connected your app to Git.
+This page provides information on all Git-related properties and settings available within Appsmith.
+These properties become available once you've connected your app to Git.

+<ZoomImage src="/img/git-settings.png" alt="" caption="" />

+### Commit and Push

+## Git Settings

 You can access these settings by clicking on the settings icon located on the left side of the bottom bar.

-<ZoomImage src="/img/git-settings.png" alt="" caption="" />

-## General
+### General

 These properties are customizable options accessible within the Git settings modal.